 Oz Forex System: 100-800 Pips Per Trade

-Perhaps, everybody knows a fairy tale about heroic orphan child Dorothy Gale and her little dog Toto whose house was blown into Oz by a tornado.
-It seems that traders while creating the OzFX trading system became reminiscent of their childhood and decided to name their strategy after the marvelous land from Baum’s tale.
+Perhaps, everybody knows a fairy tale about the heroic orphan child Dorothy Gale and her little dog Toto whose house was blown into the land of Oz by a tornado.
+It seems that traders while creating the OzFX trading system became reminiscent of their childhood and decided to name their strategy after the marvelous country from Baum’s tale.
 As the result, we have a powerful and very profitable trading strategy with a bit odd name.
 Enough talk, let’s find out how to trade with this strategy.

 Tools: Stochastic indicator + AC (Accelerator Oscillator) technical indicator